 Employment after the Course

-The BSc Audio Engineering is a new degree programme which commenced in September 2017.
+The BSc Audio Engineering commenced in September 2017.

 Graduates of related programmes at Queen’s have found employment in areas such as software and hardware engineering, studio and venue audio engineering, broadcasting, audiology, acoustic consultancy, artist management, concert-venue management, audio system support, education and other areas of the music and audio industries.